 - baroque (adj.)

-- 1765, from French baroque (15c.) "irregular," from Portuguese barroco "imperfect pearl," of uncertain origin, perhaps related to Spanish berruca "a wart."
+- "style of architecture and decoration which prevailed in Europe late 17c. through much of 18c., later derided as clumsy in form and extravagant in contorted ornamentation," 1765, from French baroque "irregular" (15c.), said to be from Portuguese barroco "imperfect pearl," which is of uncertain origin, perhaps related to Spanish berruca "a wart."

 This style in decorations got the epithet of Barroque taste, derived from a word signifying pearls and teeth of unequal size.
 [Fuseli's translation of Winkelmann, 1765]